 It's Furniture Fixer Upper Day!
 Please visit my friends and tell them Gail sent you!

-The coffee table definitely needs a little love, but I think it has good bones.
+The coffee table needs some love, but I think it has good bones.
 Dated?
 Yes, but very sturdy.

 As per usual, I started with Heirloom Traditions Paint Surface Prep.
-Simply brush it on and scrub it off.
+Brush it on and scrub it off.
 It cleans and deglosses, preparing for an easy paint makeover.

 Wow!
 What a difference already!